nekator/mono/review/docs-4-adrs/docs/adr/adr-01-framework.md

 ### Decision Criteria

--   Mitosis generates `.json` files that are compiled into native components for each framework.
+-   Mitosis generates `.json` files that are compiled into native components for each framework
--   The plugin structure helps us to create custom outputs for frameworks like Microsoft Power Apps.
--   It's open source and backed by a company.
 -   Supports most frameworks and Web Components
--   Issues or pull requests can be created in the Mitosis repo to solve problems.
+-   New frameworks can be adopted very easily
+-   Generates "real" native components for frameworks
+-   Consuming Developer Experience
+-   Out-of-the-box support for SSR/SSG inside popular Frameworks like [Next](https://nextjs.org/)/[Nuxt](https://nuxt.com/)

+#### Why did we switch from Stencil to Mitosis?

+Because of the developers consuming the components.
+We discovered that developers don't feel comfortable using web-components inside their framework (Angular, React, Vue) projects.

+Even with some wrappers around we don't achieve a good experience.
+Therefore, the developers started to use our styles and writing custom components in their desired framework.

+So we noticed the most important thing is to have a good developer experience, otherwise we don't get the time saving potential and consistency of a design system.

+To summarize, we need "real" native components to be successful.
+So the only remaining option is to write the components in any popular framework or to have the components generated.
+We see the potential to save time by generating components with mitosis, and we have the option of integrating new frameworks relatively easily.

 ## Alternatives